ROVIO LICENSING BUSINESS PRIVACY NOTICE

-- fulfilling our agreements with licensees and other business partners (including invoicing and enforcement where applicable),
+- fulfilling our agreements with licensees and business partners (including enforcing agreements where necessary),

-- building and managing our business relationships with licensees, prospects, and other business partners,
+- building and managing our relationships with licensees, prospects, and other licensing business partners,

-- communicating with our licensees, prospects, and other business contacts (including marketing communications), and
+- communicating with licensees, prospects, and other licensing business partners, and

 - other purposes related to and compatible with the above.